 On this page I would like to give an overview information of the Krn Subgroup (Julian Alps), in order not to be repeated on all distinct summit pages.
-The map above links you to distinct summit pages on SummitPost!
+The map above is also a short guideboog, on the SummitPost see also the mountain and routes pages!
 Regarding pictures and routes, this page is the place only for overall information.

 On the southeast, Krn group starts rising with some moderate hills, until above the broad ex glacial amphitheatre all the main summits are arranged.
 The eastern slopes of this subgroup, rising above the valley of Tolminka river, are even steeper.
 Towards the north these mountains are falling with barren karst-like slopes down to the high valley of Krn lake.
 The main mountains are the following:

-From the Krn summit towards the northwest a long crest runs.
+From the Krn summit towards the northwest a long ridge runs.
 Its summits are steep, but vary only a little in altitude.
-Due to this fact and due to still preserved paths from the World War I, crossing the whole crest is a great tour.
-In the middle of the crest the Velika Vrata pass, 1938 m, allows easy passing from the western to the eastern side or vice versa.
+Due to this fact and due to still preserved paths from the World War I, crossing the whole ridge is a great tour.
+In the middle of the ridge the Velika Vrata pass, 1938 m, allows easy passing from the western to the eastern side or vice versa.
 Summits:

 Close to Velika Vrata from Krnčica ridge a strong side ridge goes towards the east.
 It soon lowers to Čez Potoče pass, 1845 m, after which it continues to the important summit of:

 In the northern part of the group, above the rivers of Soča and Lepenica, the most remote mountains stand.
 Also visiting these summits will take you back in the times of World War I. Especially on the Lipnik, you will find the whole settlement of houses - a kind of Slovenian Macchu Picchu!
 From the Krnčica ridge these summits are separated by the beautiful high valley, called Dolič.
 Summits: